 Harmful bacteria in your mouth can lead to bad breath problems, so use a soft-bristled toothbrush to clean your tongue gently.

-Once the bristles of your toothbrush start to show signs of fraying, replace it with a new one.
+Once your toothbrush’s bristles start showing signs of fraying, replace it with a new one.
 In the case of electric toothbrushes, check the manufacturer’s recommendations and replace them with a compatible brush head of the same brand, if possible.

-Since therapeutic mouthwashes are designed to address dental concerns and improve oral health, it’s excellent for gum disease prevention and plaque reduction since it protects your mouth from plaque and tartar for longer with a powerful rinse, removing any remaining food debris from your teeth and gums.
+Since therapeutic mouthwashes are designed to address dental concerns and improve oral health, it’s excellent for preventing gum disease and plaque since it protects your mouth from plaque and tartar for longer with a powerful rinse, removing any remaining food debris from your teeth and gums.

 Sticky candies, sodas, and fruit juices can cause plaque formation on teeth or leave stains.
 The phosphoric and citric acid present can lead to tooth enamel erosion.
 The risk of gum disease also increases with an increase in alcohol intake.